Protect Your Sprinkler System during the Winter Months by Winterizing

 Even if a home does not flood, damage from frozen and burst pipes can cause leaks in the spring.
 This can mean low water pressure, uneven watering, and in some cases, a system that simply does not work and requires costly repairs or replacement.

 Your sprinkler and irrigation system is an investment that affects the value of your home and keeps your lawn looking its best.
-Without winterization, you’re playing roulette with your system.
+Without winterization, you’re playing roulette with your system which could lead to costly repairs.
 One bad day of freezing can cause immediate and permanent damage.

 What Is a Drain Valve and Why Is It Important for Sprinkler Systems?